Dreambotter420/SuicideChristmas2021/README.md

   "attack"/"kill"/"murder"/"slash"/"fight": Gets a random valid & attackable target nearby and attacks them; checks for single combat zone + occupied target and player combat level is compatible in wildy; continues to search for new targets after current one dies

   "attack <partial name>": Searches for nearest attackable target containing name and attacks them

+  "dd" / "here" / "aqui": Walks to same tile as whoever said this (deathdot)

   "hop to w301": Hop to w301 or any other valid F2P world